GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 compiler resolves every access to a byte offset during wiring, so there is no name lookup at runtime.
 Storage and batch results are per-attribute columns.
-The contiguous record only exists as a per-lane view, assembled into activation frames on a per-thread stack.
+The contiguous record only exists as a per-lane view, assembled into frames claimed from the evaluation's frame space.
 All of the machinery that could corrupt a layout is generated code, so getting it wrong is a type error or a graph compile error rather than undefined behavior.